Long-range scattering for discrete Schr\"odinger operators: Introduction

-Finally we outline the proof in this paper.
-Our proof is mainly based on \cite{IsoKita}, which makes use of time-decaying method to construct the phase function $\varphi$ in $J$, and the stationary phase method and Enss method to prove the existence and completeness of the modified wave operators for the usual Schr\"odinger operators on $\mathbb{R}^N$.
-The construction of $\varphi$ is considered in Appendix, since it is too long to read first and the result we need in order to prove Theorem \ref{main} is summarized in Proposition \ref{mainp}.
-Proofs in Appendix are similar to \cite{K}.
-In Section 2, we prepare some lemmas for the proof of the main theorem.
-In order to estimate operator norms, we use ideas of pseudo-differential operators (see \cite{Z} for instance).
-In Section 3, we proof the main theorem.
-The proof of existence of modified wave operators is motivated by \cite{N}.
-We see that a compactness argument largely contributes to proofs in Sections 2 and 3.
+The main idea of the construction of modifiers is similar to \cite{N}.
+We translate $H$ into an operator on the flat torus $\mathbb{T}^d$ via discrete Fourier transform and consider the corresponding classical mechanics on $\mathbb{T}^d$.
+The proof is mainly based on \cite{IsoKita}.
+We use the time-decaying method to construct the phase function $\varphi$ in the definition of $J$, and then the stationary phase method and the Enss method to prove the existence and completeness of modified wave operators.
+The construction of $\varphi$ is given in Appendix \ref{appendix A}, which follows the argument of \cite{K}.
+The main properties of $\varphi$ is summarized in Proposition \ref{mainp}.
+In Section 2, we prepare some lemmas for the proof of Theorem \ref{main}.
+The Poisson summation formula is used to prove that pseudo-difference operators on $\mathbb{Z}^d$ are translated to pseudo-differential operators on $\mathbb{T}^d$ modulo smoothing operators (see the proof of Lemma \ref{lem2} in Appendix \ref{proof of lem}).
+This enables us to get over the difficulty derived from the discreteness of $\mathbb{Z}^d$.
+In Section 3, we prove Theorem \ref{main}.